EP1-1/IMU-Head-Tracker/README.md

 # Sensor Fusion:

 In order to supress the weakneses present in all 3 sensors, sensor fusion is required.
 [Sensor Fusion](https://en.wikipedia.org/wiki/Sensor_fusion) is the process of merging the data from all 3 sensors to reduce the weaknesses present in one of the sensors.
 There are many different types of sensor fusion algorithms.
 The most commonly used algorithm for these applications are the Madgwick Filter, Mahoney Filter, and Kalman Filter.
 I tried all 3 of these filters and found most success in the Madgwick Filter, so I mainly focused on that.
 Also, the Madgwick filter is the most commonly used for these types of applications.
-The [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter) is used in many different scenarios, and its strength is predicting a future state based on measurements taken over time.
+The [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter) is used in many different scenarios and its strength is predicting a future state based on measurements taken over time.
 But, that was not a requirement for this application, so this algorithm was not used.
 The [Mahoney Filter](https://ahrs.readthedocs.io/en/latest/filters/mahony.html), is similar to the Madgwick, but not as good at obtaining heading orientation.
-I found this to be true during my testing (which in my case could have been due to a lack of testing).
+I found this to be true during my testing.

 Arduino already has a library for the Madgwick Filter, so I didn't have to actually rebuild the entire algorithm, I just had to implement it.
 The library is called [MadgwickAHRS](https://github.com/arduino-libraries/MadgwickAHRS).
 The "AHRS" part stands for Atitude Heading Reference System and refers to finding absolute heading of the device.
 Digital Combat Simulator's pilot's head movement requires an absolute orientation, so relative movements (measuring only the changes in movement instead of measuring exactly where the device is pointed relative to where it started) will not work because the pilots head would reset to point (0,0) each time no movement is detected.
 These absolute measurements are called [Euler Angles](https://en.wikipedia.org/wiki/Euler_angles).

 Measuring pitch and roll angle is super easy - the accelerometer can take care of that inherently.
 The hard part - and the reason sensor fusion is needed - is because of measuring yaw (heading).
-Yaw is the twisting side-to-side motion.
+Yaw is the twisting side-to-side motion (z-axis).
 In this case, its the user turning their head side to side.
 Getting an accurate heading is very difficult due to drift and because it requires advanced computation (a filter).
 This is where 99% of the difficulties with this project emerged.

 # How it Works: